 Sometimes, the most straightforward solutions work.
 For dogs who have established barking as a leisure-time activity, though, a simple solution does not always work.
 Luckily, there are several recommendations trainers and dog behaviorists offer for dealing with your dog’s barking.

 Make sure your dog has an adequate amount of physical and mental exercise before you leave in the morning.
 A tired dog is more likely to rest when you’re not at home.
 If possible, have a dog walker come to walk your dog mid-day.
+You can also try an indoor dog treadmill during colder months.

 A dog may bark at people or other dogs if they haven’t been socialized well enough.
 A dog that has had many positive experiences with all ages and types of people, including people on bikes, in wheelchairs, children, etc., is less likely to bark at them.
 Letting your dog meet the mailman and the UPS driver, for example, and asking them to give your dog a cookie can help.